How to Prevent Human Error in Workplace

 Some Examples of Human Error

 Slips, lapses and mistakes most commonly occur because of a range of factors involving training, working conditions, and health and safety procedures.
-Human error can be the result of inexperience with a task, poor training, being overloaded with work, from having to concentrate on difficult tasks for long periods or from having to perform repetitive tasks for long periods.
+Human error can be influenced by inexperience, inadequate training, high workload, fatigue, repetitive work, unclear procedures, poor equipment design, distractions, time pressure or ineffective communication.

 What are some examples of human error?
 It is instructive to look at examples of human error from each of the three main categories: